-The District Pedestrian/Bicycle Coordinator should be consulted during design to establish appropriate bike elements, if any, on a project-by-project basis.
+The District Pedestrian/Bicycle Coordinator should be consulted during planning and design to establish appropriate bicycle facility elements on a project-by-project basis.

-Chapter 8 of this volume contains definitions for designated and undesignated bicycle lanes as well as additional guidelines for the accommodation of bicycles.
+Chapter 8 of this volume contains definitions for bicycle facilities as well as additional guidelines for the accommodation of bicycles.